certible/use-matomo/package/README.md

 const matomo = initMatomo({
   host: 'https://your-matomo-instance.com',
-  siteId: 1,
+  siteId: 1
-  // trackRouter: true, automatically tracks SPA page changes via history tracking });
+});

-// Manually track router changes
+// On route change
 // router.afterEach((to, from) => {
-//   matomo.trackPageView(to.path, opts);
+//   matomo.trackPageView(to.path);
 // });

 // Track an event